Fellows 2025-2026

 Sarah Blesener

-Sarah Blesener and Jennifer Jacklin-Stratton will create an iterative, open-source toolkit.
-Enter/Exit: Trauma-Informed Praxis for Visual Journalism is designed to equip independent journalists and local newsrooms with tools and frameworks for ethical reporting on trauma’s aftermath and visually representing witness testimony with dignity, care, and collaboration.
-This resource will aim to center survivors’ voices, promote … Continued
+Sarah Blesener and Jennifer Jacklin-Stratton, 2025 RJI Fellows, created Enter/Exit: Trauma-Informed Praxis for Visual Journalism.
+It is designed to equip independent journalists and local newsrooms with tools and frameworks for ethical reporting on trauma’s aftermath and visually representing witness testimony with dignity, care, and collaboration.
+This resource centers survivors’ voices, promotes collaborative storytelling, and prioritizes … Continued

 Tara Francis Chan

-Tara Francis Chan is The Appeal’s Managing Editor & Operations Director.
-Chan will build tools that support newsrooms with innovative and nontraditional structures, processes, and policies as well as amplify their best practices to the journalism industry at large.
-These tools will include a comprehensive database of nontraditional newsrooms; a guidebook for news startups on nontraditional … Continued
+Tara Francis Chan, 2025 RJI Fellow, built Powering News which supports newsrooms with innovative and nontraditional structures, processes, and policies as well as amplifies their best practices to the journalism industry at large.
+It includes tools such as a comprehensive database of nontraditional newsrooms; a guidebook for news startups on nontraditional newsroom models (such as … Continued

 Jennifer Jacklin-Stratton

-Jennifer Jacklin-Stratton and Sarah Blesener will create an iterative, open-source toolkit.
-Enter/Exit: Trauma-Informed Praxis for Visual Journalism is designed to equip independent journalists and local newsrooms with tools and frameworks for ethical reporting on trauma’s aftermath and visually representing witness testimony with dignity, care, and collaboration.
-This resource will aim to center survivors’ voices, promote … Continued
+Jennifer Jacklin-Stratton and Sarah Blesener, 2025 RJI Fellows, created Enter/Exit: Trauma-Informed Praxis for Visual Journalism.
+It is designed to equip independent journalists and local newsrooms with tools and frameworks for ethical reporting on trauma’s aftermath and visually representing witness testimony with dignity, care, and collaboration.
+This resource centers survivors’ voices, promotes collaborative storytelling, and prioritizes … Continued

 Cara Kuhlman